 The clients, Erin and Mike McKool, wanted something new, but was timeless and echoed the character of early Texas.
 “Our daily routine in the city is hectic and fast paced,” says the owner.
 “We wanted a retreat where we could slow down, relax and have some fun, but we also wanted the house to look like it belongs to the Hill Country.”
 The 1800-acre ranch as a second home features thirty miles of motocross trails and a track, three shooting ranges, main house, and guest rooms where the family can entertain on the weekends.

-A limestone wall enlivened with an arched fireplace, raised hearth, and massive mesquite mantel also reflects the regional personality of the home.
+A limestone wall with an arched fireplace, raised hearth, and massive mesquite mantel also reflects the regional personality of the home.
 A floor of bluestone in a range of colors complements the limestone finishes.

 Attention to detail and a sense of openness extend throughout the house.
-Handcrafted kitchen cabinets of longleaf pine recall the exposed trusses.
-A large island provides storage and counter space and creates an efficient work triangle; a peninsula offers space to spread out casual buffets for both the dining room and new sunroom.
+Handcrafted kitchen cabinets of longleaf pine echo the exposed trusses.
+A large kitchen island provides storage and counter space and creates an efficient work triangle; a peninsula offers space to spread out casual buffets for both the dining room and new sunroom.
 The handmade stairway features an unadorned balustrade and newel post based on simple farmhouse designs.
 Bedrooms open off a glass gallery with views to a pool terrace.